A Few of My Favorite Things: My Packing List

 Mini Hair Straightener- If a hair appliance is going to make the packing cut for a trip (it doesn’t always), I will pack my Eva NYC Mini Healthy Heat Ceramic Styling Iron- ½”.
 It has dual voltage so it works well in other countries and it is very lightweight and compact to pack.

 Electrolyte Drink Tablets If I am traveling to a less developed country where it’s not safe to drink the water or eat uncooked produce, I will pack electrolyte drink tablets as well.
-If I end up with stomach issues from something I ate, these are any easy way to help avoid dehydration.
+If I end up with stomach issues from something I ate, these are an easy way to help avoid dehydration.
 I don’t have to worry about shopping for a Gatorade or something similar while on the trip.
 Nuun Sport Drink Tablets have a lot of flavor varieties that contain electrolytes and no artificial sweeteners.

-Basic Pharmacy and First Aid Items It’s helpful to pack a few bandaids, pain killers, cold remedies, stomach remedies etc. You never know how easy it will be to find a pharmacy on a trip or what medicines they may or may not have in that country.
+Basic Pharmacy and First Aid Items It’s helpful to pack a few bandaids, painkillers, cold remedies, stomach remedies, etc. You never know how easy it will be to find a pharmacy on a trip or what medicines they may or may not have in that country.